Who is SEI and what are we all about?

 - 30% have a parent or sibling incarcerated

-SEI students come from our own SEI Academy (middle school) and public schools including Boise Eliot, Humboldt, Vernon, Woodlawn and Ockley Green K-8 schools, as well as Beaumont middle school, Jefferson, Grant and Benson high schools.
+SEI students come from our own SEI Academy (middle school) and public schools including Boise Eliot, Vernon, Woodlawn and Ockley Green K-8 schools, as well as H. B. Lee middle school, Jefferson, Grant and Reynolds high schools.